Catalan leader sets tough conditions for talks on Spain's new PM | Politics

 The exiled former leader of Catalonia on Tuesday said that all judicial cases targeting Catalan separatism must be dropped as a condition for his party to negotiate the support of its lawmakers for a new Spanish prime minister in parliament.

+The exiled former leader of Catalonia on Tuesday said that all judicial cases targeting Catalan separatism must be dropped as a condition for his party to negotiate the support of its lawmakers for a new Spanish prime minister in parliament.
+Speaking in Brussels, Carles Puigdemont - wanted in Spain for attempting to secede when he led Catalonia in 2016-2017 - said any support from his party would require concessions from acting Prime Minister Pedro Sanchez's left-leaning coalition.
+Otherwise, Spaniards would have to go to the polls again.

-Speaking in Brussels, Puigdemont, who is a fugitive from Spanish justice, said any support from his party would require significant concessions from acting Prime Minister Pedro Sanchez's Socialists or Spaniards will have to go to the polls once again.
-Alberto Nunez Feijoo, whose conservative People's Party won the most votes in the July 23 election, will take the first stab at an investiture vote on Sept.
-27, although his chances of winning are seen as slim as the party is a strong opponent of any concessions to separatists.
+Sanchez's coalition is seeking the support of Puigdemont's Junts per Catalunya party to stay in power following a July 23 election.
+Deputy Prime Minister Yolanda Diaz visited Puigdemont in Brussels on Monday.
+Alberto Nunez Feijoo, whose conservative People's Party (PP) won the most votes, will take the first stab at an investiture vote on Sept.
+27, but his chances of winning are seen as slim since the PP opposes any concessions to separatists.

+If Feijoo's attempt to form a government fails, it will fall on Sanchez to see if he can muster support to form a government, seen as impossible without support from the seven lawmakers from Puigdemont's party.
+Puigdemont called on Spain to respect the Catalan independence movement's legitimacy, abandon judicial actions against it, and create a mechanism to recognise and guarantee compliance with agreements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)